feature-engine/feature_engine/docs/api_doc/creation/index.rst

 on the selected transformer.
 The transformers are to be used with numerical variables, e.g., integer and float data types.

-Summary of feature-engine’s feature-creation transformers:
+Summary of Feature-engine’s feature-creation transformers:

    - CyclicalFeatures - Create two new features per original feature by applying the trigonometric operations sine and cosine to each original feature.